A transfer student has earned regionally accredited college credits after the summer immediately following high school graduation.

 - All college courses in which you are currently enrolled (these are your preliminary, work-in-progress transcripts)

 - Your final transcripts for work-in-progress as soon as you complete the courses and grades are posted

-All transcripts, preliminary and final, must be official (received in sealed, unopened envelopes).
-Ask your previous schools to send your official transcripts directly to us.
+All transcripts, preliminary and final, must be official (received in sealed, unopened envelopes) even if you enclose them with your application.
+If enclosing them is not possible, ask your previous schools to send your official transcripts directly to us.
 In some cases, transcripts may be sent to CSUN electronically.
 Check with your school.